 The 61-year-old Banda is no relation to Malawi’s founding president Hastings Banda who achieved independence for Nyasaland from Britain in 1963.
 The earlier Banda chose the name Malawi based on a corruption of Lake Maravi.
 Following a typical African post-colonial trajectory, Banda turned Malawi into a one party state and he became immensely wealthy.
 A pro-Western proxy, his power and support faded after the Cold War and by 1993 the internal pressure for democratic change was intense.

 In the 1994 elections Banda was defeated by Elson Bakili Muluzi.
 Muluzi proved as corrupt as his predecessor and siphoned off millions from the sale of Malawi’s food reserves.
 Despite this Muluzi was re-elected in 1999 and tried to change the constitution to run a third time in 2004.
 He was frustrated by parliament, the courts and demonstrations in the street and was forced to stand aside, anointing Mutharika to replace him.
 Within 12 months Muluzi was apologising for his choice of successor and aimed to run in 2009.

-But an anti-corruption investigation into him in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
+But an anti-corruption investigation in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
 Mutharika was at the height of his powers having overseen an increase in agricultural production.
 But the subsidies Mutharika paid to lift harvests could not be sustained after Britain cut its aid budget.